ufs-community/UFS_UTILS/README.md

 ## Installing

-On Orion, Jet, Hera and WCOSS2, set the 'fixed' directories using the 'link_fixdirs.sh' script in ./fix.
+On Orion, Jet, Hera and WCOSS2 do the following:

+1) Set the 'fixed' directories using the 'link_fixdirs.sh' script in ./fix.
 See the script's prolog for details.

-This repository uses submodules, so do:
+2) This repository uses submodules, so do:

 ```
 git submodule init
 git submodule update
 ```

-Then, invoke the build script:
+3) Then, invoke the build script:

 ```
 ./build_all.sh